dolphindb/Tutorials_EN/python_api_install_offline.md

 # Offline Installation Guide for DolphinDB Python API

-This tutorial explains how to install the DolphinDB Python API in an offline Windows or Linux environment.
-There are two installation options for each environment:

-- install in a conda environment
-- install using wheel packages directly

 - [Offline Installation Guide for DolphinDB Python API](#offline-installation-guide-for-dolphindb-python-api)
   - [1.
 Prerequisites](#1-prerequisites)
     - [1.1 Linux](#11-linux)